abhi18av/nf-tower-docusaurus/docs/launch_overview.md

 **7.** Select *Launch* to begin the pipeline execution.

 :::tip
 Nextflow pipelines are simply Git repositories and the location can be any public or private Git-hosting platform.
-See [**Git Integration**](/docs/git/git-overview) in the Tower docs and [**Pipeline Sharing**](https://www.nextflow.io/docs/latest/sharing.html) in the Nextflow docs for more details.
+See [**Git Integration**](/git-overview/) in the Tower docs and [**Pipeline Sharing**](https://www.nextflow.io/docs/latest/sharing.html) in the Nextflow docs for more details.
 :::

 :::caution
 The credentials associated with the compute environment must be able to access the work directory.
 :::

-:::tip
+:::info
 In the configuration, the full path to a bucket must be specified with single-quotes around strings no quotes around booleans or numbers.
 :::